 - Turn the heat to low and cook for 30 to 35 minutes, occasionally stirring, until the onions are golden brown.
 If the pan looks too dry, add a tablespoon of water.

 - In a medium bowl, combine the cream cheese, mayonnaise, sour cream, Worcestershire, garlic salt, onion powder, and pepper.

 - Using an electric mixer, beat the cream cheese mixture until smooth.

 - Stir in the reserved onions and the scallions.

 Makes about 2 1/2 cups.

-- If you to not have access to Vidalia onions, use another sweet variety like Wallawalla, Maui, or Texas Spring
+- If you do not have access to Vidalia onions, use another sweet variety like Wallawalla, Maui, or Texas Spring.

 - Delicious with thick-cut Kettle Chips or whatever you pair up with this yummy caramelized Vidalia onion dip.